itfrombit/osx_handmade/README.md

 IMPORTANT
 ---------
-I removed Casey's platform-independent game code from this repository.

 Once you clone or update from this repository, copy over the following files from Casey's source code to the handmade